Table of Contents

 File Transfer

-You will use the FE nodes to transfer your files onto the cluster storage infrastructure.
-The network connections on those nodes are 2x 10G each.
+You will use the FE nodes to transfer your files onto the cluster storage infrastructure over SSH, with a tool like rsync or scp.

 Demo